lihaoyi/macropy/readme.md

 # by generator 1.124
 ```

 It turns out that they, too, are generated programmatically!
 Concatenated together as a bunch of strings and `exec`ed, except this is done at build time rather than import time.
 The plain old Python, apparently at a *Functions and Classes* level of magic, is revealed to actually be at a _Textual Code Generation_ level of magic.
+Beyond Python, you have the widely used [.NET](http://en.wikipedia.org/wiki/.NET_Framework)'s [T4 Text Templates](http://msdn.microsoft.com/en-us/library/bb126445.aspx) and [Ruby on Rails](http://rubyonrails.org/) code-generation tools.
+This demonstrates that in any language, there will be situations where dynamic generation/compilation/execution of source code begin to look attractive, or even necessary.
+In these situations, syntactic macros provide a safer, easier to use and more maintainable alternative to this kind of string-trickery.

 MacroPy: The Last Refuge of the Competent
 =========================================
 Macros are always a contentious issue.
-On one hand, we have the LISP community, which seems to using macros for everything.
+On one hand, we have the [LISP](https://en.wikipedia.org/wiki/LISP) community, which seems to using macros for everything.
 On the other hand, most mainstream programmers shy away from them, believing them to be extremely powerful and potentially confusing, not to mention extremely difficult to execute.

 With MacroPy, we believe that we have a powerful, flexible tool that makes it trivially easy to write AST-transforming macros with any level of complexity.
 We have a [compelling suite of use cases](#examples) demonstrating the utility of such transforms, and
  all of it runs perfectly fine on alternative implementations of Python such as PyPy.